No products in the cart.

 I. Abstract

 The field of laser, light and energy encompasses various areas of research and applications, including photonics, renewable energy sources, lighting technologies, and optical materials.
-In recent years, the integration of AI (AI), data science, and statistics has brought significant advancements to this field, revolutionizing how we harness and utilize light and energy.
+In recent years, the integration of artificial intelligence (AI), data science, and statistics has brought significant advancements to this field, revolutionizing how we harness and utilize light and energy.
 This literature review provides a comprehensive overview of the use of AI in the field of light and energy, highlighting their applications, methodologies, and challenges.
 This article presents a comprehensive bibliometric analysis of trending topics in light and energy data from a Theodore Maiman perspective.
 The objective is to identify and analyze clusters of related topics using co-occurrence network analysis.
-The study aims to provide valuable insights into the applications of AI, data science, and statistics in the field of light and energy.
+The study aims to provide valuable insights into the applications of artificial intelligence, data science, and statistics in the field of light and energy.

 II.
 INTRODUCTION